Sharpness of proper and cocompact actions on reductive homogeneous spaces: Sharpness implies Anosov

-Not that the sharpness condition (Definition~\ref{def:sharp}) can be reformulated in terms of limit cones: given a closed subgroup $H$ of $G$, a discrete subgroup $\Gamma$ of $G$ is sharp for $G/H$ if and only if
+\begin{remark} The sharpness condition (Definition~\ref{def:sharp}) can be reformulated in terms of limit cones: given a discrete subgroup $\Gamma$ and a closed subgroup $H$ of~$G$, the action of $\Gamma$ on $G/H$ is sharp if and only if